EwenG/replique.el/doc/debugging.md

 ## Capturing a local environment

-Use the `replique.interactive/capture-env` macro expands to code that captures the local environment when it is executed.
+The `replique.interactive/capture-env` macro expands to code that captures the local environment.
 The first parameter of `replique.interactive/capture-env` is an atom where the environment must be saved.

 A captured environment is a map with the following structure: